Indian Spring, Wakulla

-Area around this spring is used for camping and spring itself is fine place for swimming.
+Area around this spring is used for camping and the spring itself is a fine place for swimming.
 Spring run – the stream above the land surface – continues for approximately 1 km and empties in Sally Ward Spring.

 The underground stream

 Spring contains a cavern – the part, which is reached by daylight and a cave – where natural light is not seen anymore.

 Diving in this spring has revealed another – very exciting – reality.
 It turns out that below is a large, water-filled cave system with a powerful stream in it.
 Thus far the cave has been surveyed 3,626 m in length – going both upstream and downstream from the entrance.
 The cave is up to 49 m deep.